 Teaching students the meaning of prefixes and suffixes is a great way to increase their vocabulary.
 When they know basic prefixes and suffixes they are better able to use context clues to determine the meaning of unknown words.
-This is true for all students, but it is particularly helpful for English Language Learners, as they may not be familiar with some of the words that have affixes from past exposure.
+This is true for all students, but it is particularly helpful for Multilingual Learners (MLs), as they may not be familiar with some of the words that have affixes from past exposure.

-Some suffixes can make changes to words such as tense, number, possession or comparison.
-A simple way to introduce this to ELLs is through making a simple chart.
+Some suffixes can make changes to words such as tense, number, possession, or comparison.
+A simple way to introduce this to MLs is by making a simple chart.
 Have a list of words without the suffix and then add words that have the suffix.
 You can also create charts that show the differences in spelling when adding a suffix to the word.

 |Suffixes/Inflectional Morphemes||Added to a word||How it changes a word|